asig/cbm-font-editor/README.md

 (in plain and 'prg' format), as BASIC programs, or as source code for the cbmasm cross-assembler.

-To get you started, you need a 2k Commodore font in binary format, which you can get for example at [zimmers.net](http://www.zimmers.net/anonftp/pub/cbm/firmware/characters/).
+To get started, you need a 2k Commodore font in binary format, which you can get for example at [zimmers.net](http://www.zimmers.net/anonftp/pub/cbm/firmware/characters/).

 This is an early version with basic functionality.
 Most notably, multi-color